 1. Minimum Wage

 Laws that forbid localities from adopting minimum wages have emerged as a significant trend.
 Almost half of states already have such a law, and legislation has been introduced in several more.
-In fact, Iowa recently passed a preemption law prohibiting cities and counties from adopting, enforcing or otherwise administering local minimum wage ordinances.
-As a result, Polk County workers did not get to reap the benefits of a minimum wage ordinance that was scheduled to go into effect on April 1, 2017, which would have given them a raise in pay over the state minimum wage.
+In fact, Iowa passed a preemption law prohibiting cities and counties from adopting, enforcing or otherwise administering local minimum wage ordinances.
+As a result, Polk County workers did not get to reap the benefits of a minimum wage ordinance, which would have given them a raise in pay over the state minimum wage.

 Similarly, Birmingham, Alabama, had passed a minimum wage ordinance that was higher than the federal minimum wage (Alabama does not have a state minimum wage).
 However, the state enacted a preemption bill that prevented the Birmingham bill from going into effect.